Cat Sitting FAQs

 Do you watch other pets in the household?

 I do not sit for households that do not have a cat.
 As far as other pet companions in the home along with a cat, I'm happy to provide basic fish care for aquariums.
-As for other pets such as birds, reptiles, pocket pets, chickens etc... we'd need to discuss their needs in order for me to determine if it is something I can accommodate.
-Although I do regular weekly dog walking I do not dog sit when people are away.
+I'd prefer not watching other kinds of pets because cats are my specialty.

 Do you keep my key in between jobs?

 Yes, I keep keys on file.
 I don't offer a key pick up and drop off service before and after each cat sitting job.
 If you would like to continue to use me as your cat sitter, I will need to keep your key on file.
-If you'd prefer getting a lock box that would work as well.
+If you'd prefer getting a lock box or have a coded key-less entry that works as well.
 I keep keys in a secure location with no identification information on them - I have my own secret coding system for them.
 I am certainly happy to return your key anytime you need to discontinue service.

 What takes place at the introductory meeting?